tylersemel/simple-weather-app/README.md

 - **Virtual Crossing's Weather API**: API for requesting weather data about a specific location.

 ## Summary
-Through this project I made use of the module pattern through classes to create and show Weather information.
+Through this project I made use of the module pattern through classes to create and show weather information.